The Critical Distinction

 AI Proposes.
 Human Decides.

 Three human gates in every episode.
 Speaker mapping, OOC validation, lore arbitration.
 Approximately 5 to 7 minutes of human work per episode.
 Everything else is automated.
 But those 5 to 7 minutes are where creative authority lives.
-The system improves, but the human directs the improvement.
-Each false positive becomes a permanent learned exception, but only after a human confirms it.

 The Compounding Effect

-Raw recordings become transcripts.
-Transcripts become a Master Lore Bible.
-The Bible becomes a 176-page, 48,000-word World Setting Book, written in days instead of months.
-The transcripts become 42 draft animation scripts representing 126 hours of production-ready dialogue for animation houses.
-The Bible feeds the Universe Hub, which fans can browse and new audiences can discover.
+Raw recordings became a Master Lore Bible.
+The Bible became a 176-page, 48,000-word World Setting Book, written in days instead of months.
+The transcripts became 42 draft animation scripts representing 126 hours of production-ready dialogue.
+Without the pipeline, producing all of these outputs manually would require approximately 1,200 hours of human labor.

 Start This Weekend

+You do not need to be a developer.
+You do not need to surrender creative authority.
 Pick three episodes.
 Download them with yt-dlp (free).
 Transcribe with AssemblyAI ($50 free tier).
 Validate speaker maps: two minutes each.
-Process with Claude: classify, correct, extract.
+Process with Claude.
 Start your Bible.
 Even v1.0 is better than zero.
-It compounds with every episode you process.
+The full framework and live walkthrough will be presented at GenCon 2026.

 AI does not replace the creator.
 It kills the grind.
 And keeps the magic.